survivejs/webpack-book/manuscript/developing/03_configuring_hmr.md

 You see this behavior because you set `hotOnly: true` for WDS.
 Going with `inline: true` would have swallowed the error and refreshed the page.
 This behavior is okay, though, as the HMR interface is implemented next to avoid the need for the hard refresh.
 Before that, something can be done about those cryptic numbers to get more sensible output.

 You can access the application alternately through `http://localhost:8080/webpack-dev-server/` instead of the root.
 It provides status information at the top of the application.
-If your application relies on WebSockets and you use WDS proxying, you'll need to use this particular url: otherwise, WDS logic interferes.
+If your application relies on WebSockets and you use WDS proxying, you need to use this particular url: otherwise, WDS logic interferes.

 W> *webpack-dev-server* can be picky about paths.
 If the given `include` paths don't match the system casing precisely, this can cause it to fail to work.
 Webpack [issue #675](https://github.com/webpack/webpack/issues/675) discusses the problem in more detail.